storj/design-docs/20260318-unified-billing.md

   Note: BatchQueue must be reviewed for this purpose too.
 * Should we constantly compare usage tracked in Eventkit with the one tracked per satellite to spot relevant misalignments?
-* Why do we need to Eventkit and we don't report all the usage from the different satellites directly to one single Stripe's account?
-* Do we need to build a portal that shows the data instead of redirecting the client to Stripe which already show the next usage to bill, the billed usage, the invoices, etc?

 ## Reminders